Sign in for exclusive products and special discounts.

 These stories are offered in two formats: a novel that contains both, and a set of two books that include special features for children who struggle to read—part of our larger effort to reach children with dyslexia and other reading disorders.
 Modifications include a special font, wide margins, and an audio feature so that kids can follow along as narrator Chris Tice reads the story to them through the magic of QR codes and smart devices.
 After all, these stories are too good—and too important—for children to miss just because they need accommodations to read them.

 Pioneering on the Plains is just the latest in our collection of Adventures on the American Frontier books, all of which are offered in both novel format and also a series of dyslexia-friendly books.
-Together they tell the stories of some of the people who helped to shape the U.S. Check out the entire collection, and welcome your child into the true stories of American history, no matter how strong a reader he or she is!
+Together they tell the stories of some of the people who helped to shape the U.S. Check out the entire collection, and welcome your child—no matter how strong a reader—into the true stories of American history!